ENSpunks/Causal-Relativity-Public-/README.md

 ### **Causal Relativity Equations**

-The equations under Causal Relativity often look similar to the original because the spatial interpretation of these phenomena in relativistic contexts typically does not alter the fundamental equations but might change how we interpret them.
+Causal Relativity equations often look similar to the original because the spatial interpretation of these phenomena in relativistic contexts typically does not alter the fundamental equations, but changes how we interpret them.

 #### Mass, Light, Gravity